 In 2015, Hensell coached Matt Weiser who had arguably the best season by a tight end in school history.
 Weiser set the school record for receptions by a tight end with 63 en route to earning All-MAC First Team honors.
+He was the first tight end in school history to earn first-team All-MAC honors.
 Weiser also became the first player in UB’s FBS era to be named an Academic All-American.

 Hensell came to UB after spending the previous two seasons with the University of Wisconsin-Whitewater football team as its wide receivers coach.

 In 2014 as wide receivers coach at UWW, Hensell helped lead the Warhawks to the top passing offense ranking in the Wisconsin Intercollegiate Athletic Conference (WIAC).
 Four of his wide receivers earn All-WIAC honors, including two that were named to the first team.
 Jake Kumerow was named the Division III Player of the Year.

 The Warhawks went a perfect 15-0 in 2014 and won the Stagg Bowl for the sixth time in eight years.

 In 2013, two wide receivers earned All-WIAC accolades, including first team honoree Kumerow.
 A second team All-West Region selection by d3football.com, Kumerow set school records for receiving yards (1,331) and receiving touchdowns (19) in one season.
 The team's strong receiving corps helped the Warhawks post a 15-0 record and a national championship.

 Hensell came to UWW from D1-AA (FCS) member Gardner-Webb (N.C.)
 University, where he was the offensive line coach.
 During the 2012 season, he helped produce three All-Big South Conference selections, including left guard Jamie Dunaway, who received third team All–America honors.
 A total of four players have garnered All–America honors while being tutored by Hensell.